-Director of 2013’s brutal Starred up David Mackenzie returns with Hell or High Water, a western that’s littered with some of the best performances of the year so far.
+Director of 2013’s brutal Starred up David Mackenzie returns with Hell or High Water, an updated western for a new generation.

-Hell or High Water takes its time, with intimate moments seamlessly combined with rowdier scenes and along the way the lines are blurred between the perceived “good guys” and “bad guys”.
+Hell or High Water takes its time, with intimate moments seamlessly combined with rowdier scenes and along the way moral lines are blurred between criminals and authority.
 Written by Taylor Sheridan, who penned the script of 2015’s stand-out Sicario, again showcases his talents through intricate conversations and complex relationships, with pitch-perfect humour thrown in for good measure.

 Boasting a taut script and rich characters, Hell or High Water is a masterfully crafted contemporary western.